 Spectrum Noir used to advertise these as being strictly wax-based, but they are in fact a combination of oil and wax and their new labeling reflects that (thanks Jaylore for the update!).
 The hybrid oil and wax mixture results in an easier time maintaining a good point as well as being less frustrating to sharpen.
 In addition, there is relatively little wax bloom when compared to conventional wax cores.

 Unfortunately, the texture of application varies wildly across the various colors, with some embossing that creamy texture of many of the premium wax-based lines while other colors have a much harsher and rough feel to them.
 Blending, which is in the name itself, is decent but nothing amazing.
 You can manage to help the blending out some by incorporating some solvent but we wish that the oil in the core would stand out more and allow it to be blended better when dry.

 Packaging and Presentation – 3.5/5

-These pencils come in an attractive tin.
+The Spectrum Noir Colored Pencils come in an attractive tin.
 Hopefully, you enjoy the tin look because in order to purchase all of the colors you’ll have to have five of these tins laying around!
 It would be preferred to have a special offering that has all 120 colors in a large tin or wood box but oh well.
-The pencils themselves are round and have the color of the pencil itself colored on the outside, although there is no labeling on the pencil that tells the user what color it is.
+The pencils themselves are round and have the color of the pencil itself colored on the outside, although there is no easy-to-read labeling on the pencil that tells the user what color it is.